scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Biological crystallographers are familiar with Jupyter's browser-based environment and interactive cells, especially after *ColabFold* enabled running *AlphaFold2* from *Colab* notebooks :cite:`Mirdita22`.
 Nonetheless, most protein crystallographers continue to use well-developed, user-friendly GUIs to run crystallographic software in routine analyses (e.g., *CCP4* :cite:`Agirre23`, *Phenix* :cite:`Liebschner19`, *CNS* :cite:`Brunger98`).
-However, these users sometimes need non-routine analyses that require new code.
+However, these users sometimes need non-routine analyses that require new code (e.g., :cite:`DeZitter22`) .

 The Computational Crystallography Toolbox (*cctbx*) provides a vast library of computational crystallography software written in C++ following an object-oriented programming paradigm and wrapped with Python :cite:`GrosseKunstleve02`.
 This library was designed to contain reusable C++ code.
 Its development in the late 1990s was driven by limitations on software reusability and error handling in Fortran77, the dominant programming language used in crystallographic computing at the time.
-The development of *cctbx* development with an object-oriented approach also makes the  project more amenable to be development by a team rather than a single developer as in the case of many other contemporary software projects in the protein crystallography.
+The development of *cctbx* development with an object-oriented approach also makes the  project more amenable to be development by a team rather than a single developer as in the case of some contemporary software projects in the protein crystallography.
 The C++ interfaces, classes, and functions of *cctbx* are exposed to Python via the *Boost.Python* Library :cite:`Abrahams03`.
+A similar and contemporary C++ library called *clipper* was developed for the CCP4 suite :cite:`Cowtan03`; *clipper* differs from *cctbx* in that it uses *SWIG* rather than *Boost.Python* to interoperate with Python.

 The reusable components of the *cctbx* library are used to build higher order analysis tools.
-For example, the group that developed *cctbx* used it to develop the comprehensive *Phenix* software package for protein structure determination and refinement.
+For example, the group that developed *cctbx* used it to develop the comprehensive *Phenix* software package for protein structure determination and refinement :cite:`Liebschner19`.
-*Phenix* includes a graphical user interface that eases its use.
+*Phenix* includes a graphical user interface that eases its use :cite:`Echols12`.
 Most users of *Phenix* are barely aware that *Phenix* is built on top of *cctbx* because it is stays out of the way.
-*Phenix* has been able to continue to grow and evolve* due to the object-oriented approach that was built into *cctbx* :cite:`Liebschner19`.
+*Phenix* has been able to continue to grow and evolve due to the object-oriented approach that was built into *cctbx*.
+For example, the *Phenix* project was extended to refine molecular models against cryo electron microscopy :cite:`Liebschner19`.

-For small organic molecules, which generally have diffraction data of higher resolution and therefore opportunities for using more advanced structure refinement methods to generate more precise models, the *Olex2* structure refinement package was extended by incorporating several modules from *cctbx* :cite:`Bourhis15`.
+For small organic molecules, which generally have diffraction data of higher resolution and, therefore, opportunities for using more advanced structure refinement methods to generate more precise models, the *Olex2* structure refinement package was extended by incorporating several modules from *cctbx* :cite:`Bourhis15`.
+*Olex2* is used to apply advanced structure refinement methods to model subatomic resolution data of small organic molecules, which usually give diffraction data to beyond 0.8 Angstroms while only a few hundred proteins have given data to similar very high resolution.

 The *cctbx* library was hard to install three years ago due to its complex dependencies, but the addition of the *cctbx* package to Anaconda dramatically eased the installation of *cctbx*.
 The lowering of the barrier to the installation of *cctbx* by Anaconda has raised interest in the use of *cctbx* for novel data analyses.